-If you’ve been doing content marketing for a while, you may have noticed that the traction you once had is beginning to wane.
+If you’ve been doing outdoor industry marketing a while, you may have noticed that the traction you once had is beginning to wane.

 You’ve been able to build a sizeable email marketing list, your social media following has grown exponentially and you’ve been able to boost online sales through organic website traffic.

 However, with the explosion of content in our industry, especially in the hunting, shooting sports, camping, and CCW segments—how can you continue to breath new life into your brand and content marketing to keep growing?

 In this post, we look at lifestyle marketing—and how by integrating your customer’s narrative into your brand’s story—you can put your product into a context that goes beyond its features and benefits.

 When thinking about a lifestyle, first think about what a lifestyle is.
 A lifestyle is a set of habits, attitudes, beliefs, interests, opinions, ideas and thoughts based on an individual’s unique God-given personality.

 For example, you may define the outdoor lifestyle as: